Introduction: Ratchet Strap Chair

 - I used a Metabeam Laser Cutter to cut out the pieces, because it's fast and we have one.
 A Shopbot would make short work of this, and you wouldn't have any burn marks to manage later.

 - IF YOU DON'T HAVE A CNC MACHINE: Before I had access to CNC machines, I did lots of projects that were just as complex using full-scale prints from Kinko's, spray-gluing them to plywood, and cutting them out with a jigsaw.
-Check out my Lace-Up Chair instructable for more details on doing it that way.
+Check out my Digital Fabrication by Hand instructable for more details on doing it that way.

 - An orbital sander, finishing at 180 grit.